12 Long And Short-Term Effects Of Child Abuse

 - Lung Problems

-Victims of child abuse and neglect are also at risk for stunted or improper brain development.
+Survivors of mistreatment and neglect are also at risk for effects of stunted or improper brain development.
 Regions of the brain, including the amygdala, which plays a large part in processing emotions, and the hippocampus, which is critical for learning and memory, are negatively affected by child abuse and neglect.
-However, with the help of treatment and intervention, it is possible to help these areas of the brain recover.
+However, with the help of treatment and intervention, it is possible to help these areas of the brain recover and overcome those effects.

 Unfortunately, victims of child abuse and neglect are more likely to become abusive to their own children.
-Seeking treatment for substance abuse is imperative to breaking this cycle of abuse and neglect.
+Seeking treatment for substance abuse is imperative to breaking this cycle of abuse and neglect and it's effects.

-The study also found that child abuse and neglect affected males and females differently.
+The study also found that abuse of children and neglect affected males and females differently.
 Females tended to internalize their behaviors, resulting in anxiety or social withdrawal.
 Males, on the other hand, displayed externalizing behaviors such as bullying or aggression.
 This behavior followed them into adulthood.

-Experiencing child abuse and neglect is also a risk factor for developing psychiatric disorders such as:
+Experiencing abuse and neglect when you're young is also a risk factor for developing psychiatric disorders such as:

 - Post-Traumatic Stress Disorder